A KL-regularization Framework for Learning to Plan with Adaptive Priors: Experiments

 \section{Experiments}

 We evaluate different configurations of the proposed framework (PO-MPC) on 7 challenging and high-dimensional continuous control tasks from DeepMind Control Suite~\citep{dmcontrol} (Humanoid and Dog) and 14 tasks from HumanoidBench locomotion suite~\citep{humanoidbench}.
 These tasks cover a diverse range of continuous control challenges, including sparse reward, locomotion with high-dimensional state and action space ($\mathcal{A}\in\mathbb{R}^{21}$, $\mathcal{A}\in\mathbb{R}^{38}$, and $\mathcal{A}\in\mathbb{R}^{61}$ respectively).
 Each experiment is run on a single NVIDIA A100 GPU, taking from 7h to 15h to train a policy for $1\text{e}6$ time-steps.
-For reproducibility, our implementation is available at \url{https://anonymous.4open.science/r/pompc-71E7}.
+For reproducibility, our implementation is available at \url{https://github.com/alvaro-serra/pompc.git}.

 \textbf{Baselines.} We empirically support the claims in this work by comparing design choices already taken under this framework in the literature, namely TD-MPC2~\citep{hansen2024tdmpc2} and BMPC~\citep{wang2025bootstrapped}.
-We also explore simple variations in this framework by studying the effect of different values of $\lambda$, the inclusion of the intermediate policy $\pi_{\theta_p}$, and how it is trained.
+We also explore variations of PO-MPC by studying the effect of intermediate values of $\lambda$, the inclusion of the intermediate policy $\pi_{\theta_p}$, and an alternative way to train the latter.
 Table~\ref{tab:method_comparison_summary} provides an overview of the tested configurations, including published works.
-Since BMPC learns the value rather than the action-value function, setting $\lambda = \infty$ (minimizing only the KL-divergence in~\ref{eq:prelim_policy_loss}) recovers Variant 3 of~\cite{wang2025bootstrapped}.
-This detail does not affect our policy update analysis.
-We evaluate each baseline with the updated hyperparameters from its repository.
-We evaluate PO-MPC under the same hyperparameters of TD-MPC2, with the exception of those related to PO-MPC (see Appendix~\ref{app:hyperparams}).
+Note that we compare against the strongest BMPC variant reported in~\citep{wang2025bootstrapped}.

+We evaluate PO-MPC under the same hyperparameters of TD-MPC2, except for those related to PO-MPC (see Appendix~\ref{app:hyperparams}).
+At training time, our algorithm follows the same structure as TD-MPC2, except for the extra KL-regularized Q-value function for updating the sampling policy, and, if included, the learned policy prior that clones the MPPI; both changes are reported in Figure~\ref{fig:overview} as numbers 1 and 2.
+In practice, we did not observe significant training duration changes between the baselines and our method.
+At inference time, our algorithm is computationally equivalent to TD-MPC2 and BMPC since both policy prior and KL-regularized Q-value function are no longer needed.